polysyllabic/chaos/README.md

 This means that the controller has to connect over Bluetooth, using the same device that's also used for its network connection.
 There may be performance issues going that route, including controller lag and disconnections, as well as chat/OBS overlay issues.
-Some of these performance issues may be reduced by running the chatbot on a different computer, to lighten the Pi's workload.
+Some of these performance issues may be reduced by running the chatbot on a different computer to lighten the Pi's workload.

 *Why did Chaos stop working after I updated my Pi?*
 TCC uses a hacked version of the raw-gadget kernel module.
 If you updated the kernel to a newer